This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 What Should I Put In My Puppy’s Crate At Night?

 ANSWER: We start all of our puppies off with two items in the crate.
-A Snuggle Puppy Heartbeat Toy and a blanket.
-We then monitor our puppy to make sure he does not destroy the Snuggle Puppy and/or blanket.
+A Calmeroos Puppy Heartbeat Toy and a blanket.
+We then monitor our puppy to make sure he does not destroy the Calmeroos Puppy and/or blanket.

 However, the long answer for what should I put in my puppy’s crate is it depends.
 If we have a destructive puppy then we may not want to have anything in the crate.